Tetra-ARGO/SPM-Defacer/README.md

 # SPM Defacer
- SPM defacer script that uses SPM standalone on Docker to deface individual images
+ SPM defacer script that uses SPM standalone on Docker to deface individual images.
+Two types of scripts exist, one for defacing individual images (spm_deface_file.sh) and the other for defacing a folder and all its subfolders (spm_deface_folder.sh).

  HOW TO USE: